How Neymar, Mbappe & Messi are finally thriving at PSG

 Messi and Neymar now both have six assists each in the league this season - that places them as the top two assist makers from all of Europe's top five leagues.

 The level of the trio's central combination play is so high that inevitably there are phases of play when the opposition defence are drawn in towards them.
-This creates space on the flanks for the aforementioned rapid wing-backs to exploit.
+This creates space on the flanks for their rapid wing-backs to exploit.

 The formation has also enhanced PSG's counter-attacking threat.
 Neymar and Messi are now often positioned centrally when opposition moves break down.